 For example, by combining this data, this will help us decide which activities or content to share with you.

 Sometimes, we’ll need to share your details with a third party who is providing a service (such as a payment gateway).
-We do so to maintain our (contractual) obligation to you – for example to host a paid for event.
+We do so to maintain our (contractual) obligation to you – for example to host and deliver a paid for event.
 Without sharing your personal data, we’d be unable to fulfil your request.

 We want to bring you information most relevant to your interests at particular times.
-To help us form a better, overall understanding of your needs, we combine your personal data gathered across ZDHC as described above, for example your event ticket purchasing history.
+To help us form a better, overall understanding of your needs, we combine your personal data gathered across ZDHC Group as described above, for example your event ticket purchasing history.
 For this purpose, we combine the data that we collect directly from you with data that we obtain from third parties to whom you have given your consent to pass that data onto us.
 By doing so we practice automated decision-making within the meaning of GDPR.

 We secure access to all transactional areas of the ZDHC intranet and apps using ‘https’ technology.

 Access to your personal data is password-protected, and sensitive data such as payment card information is secured and tokenised to ensure it is protected.

 We monitor our system for possible vulnerabilities and attacks, continuously enhance our data protection processes and carry out penetration testing to identify ways to further strengthen security.

 Whenever we collect or process your personal data, we’ll only keep it for as long as is necessary for the purpose for which it was collected.
 Put another way, we will not hold onto or store personal data that is no longer needed.

 At the end of an appropriate and reasonable retention period, your data will either be deleted completely or anonymised, for example by aggregation with other data so that it can be used in a non-identifiable way for statistical analysis and business planning.

 Here are some examples of customer data retention periods: